Eciton burchellii: Foraging practices

 Besides being group predators, members of an Eciton burchellii colony cycle between nomadic and stationary (or "statary") phases.
 During the twenty-day stationary phase, the pupae and newly laid eggs develop, and the colony goes on raids about every other day.
 During the fifteen-day nomadic phase, initiated after the eggs hatch and the pupae eclose, the colony goes on raids once every day.
 Each raid requires approximately one third of the colony, employing up to 200,000 members.
 The raids can be up to 20 meters in width and 200 meters in length.
 The raids never occupy the same area twice, so the trail to each new location is always changing.
 Eciton burchellii colonies avoid locations where they and other colonies have already foraged.
 This way, they ensure that there are available resources in their foraging area and they avoid any aggressive conspecific encounters.
 The inbound ants on the trail deliver prey that was captured by the outbound swarming ants.

 Eciton burchellii raids move as a loose swarm over the leaf litter.
 This allows for smaller prey to take shelter in the crevices of the leaf litter to hide from the oncoming ants.
-Since numerous insects and other small prey can escape the swarm, the frequent raids of the ants do not desecrate an area's prey reserves.
+Since numerous insects and other small prey can escape the swarm, the frequent raids of the ants do not completely deplete an area's prey reserves.
 This chronic predation by the colonies will evolutionarily favor insects and other prey that possess adaptions to counteract the ants, such as chemical weaponry for defense or those that sexually mature at a smaller size.
 Since the larger Eciton burchellii ants require more prey for energy than other smaller ant colonies, only high biomass patches of prey will provide them with enough food.
 If the prey density in an area is too small, the colony may be forced to abandon the area and move on.